RoboCupAtHomeJP/AtHome2024/rules/OPL/rc_en.md

 Referees are selected according to the *General Rules* and will perform the following tasks:

-- Gather five (5) minutes before the test starts.
+- Gather thirty (30) minutes before the test starts.
 - Receive instructions about the score sheet and guests' information.
 - Score the competing team task.
 - Confirm the score with the other referees and TC.